mihirscsharma/Common-Source-Amplifier/README.md

 This project showcases the design, simulation, and performance validation of a Common Source (CS) amplifier with current mirror biasing, implemented in Cadence Virtuoso.

-The design was tested across process-voltage-temperature (PVT) corners and validated using Monte Carlo analysis.
+The design was tested across process-voltage-temperature (PVT) corners and verified using Monte Carlo analysis.

 ## **Key Concepts:**